HelgeCPH/db_course_nosql/README.md

-## Tuesday, 18 April, 2017 -- Guest Lecture with Craig
+## Tuesday, 18 April, 2017 - Guest Lecture & Tutorial with Craig from Neo4J

 ## Monday, 24 April, 2017 -- Intro to MongoDB